Nio EC6

-The Nio EC6 is a battery-powered mid-size luxury crossover SUV manufactured by Chinese electric car company Nio.
+The Nio EC6 is a battery electric mid-size luxury crossover SUV manufactured by Chinese electric car company Nio.
 It was announced in 2019 and has been on sale since 2020.

-Overview
+First generation (2020–2023)

 The EC6 is a 5-door, 5-seater crossover SUV with a sporting roofline.
 It is a "crossover coupe" counterpart to the more boxy ES6.
 The car is offered with an option for a 100-kWh battery, available for all current Nio models.
 The EC6 is powered by a lithium-ion battery pack, which is swappable, just like the Nio ES8.

 Since February 2020, the manufacturer has sold the EC6 in mainland China.
+It is manufactured under a contract by JAC in Anhui, China.